Why Is a Resume Important? (Types and Why You Need One)

-A resume is an important tool for your job search because it offers a page or two where you can display your top skills and qualities.
-However, a resume is much more than that.
+A resume is an important tool for your job search as it offers a page or two where you can display your relevant skills and qualities for a job.
 Resumes help employers make hiring decisions and help you get your first interview.
 That's why it matters how you structure your resume and what information you decide to include.

-Outlines your relevant skills and experience
+1. Outlines your relevant skills and experience

 A well-structured resume clearly highlights your most attractive skills and experience to potential employers.
 This allows them to move forward with the best candidate.
 It's important to make sure your most recent skills and experiences are reflected in your resume for this reason.
 A strong resume uses formatting elements like color, appropriate margins and design to ensure relevant work experience is shown in such a way that highlights achievements.

-Displays the benefits you offer employers
+2. Displays the benefits you offer employers

 More importantly, a resume shouldn't just offer skills and experience, it should tell employers what you bring to the company.
 For example, if you're leaving a sales position, instead of just saying that you are a "high performer," say you "achieved $250,000 of new media sales in one year".
 This allows employers to understand the value you bring to the company in quantifiable terms.

-Grabs the attention of employers
+3. Grabs the attention of employers

 The part of the resume known as "above the fold"—usually the top quarter of the resume—is considered the most attention-grabbing.
 Make sure to include important summarized information above the fold in addition to your name and contact information.
-Another way you can get an employer's attention is to use a layout that allows for appropriate color or images.
+Another way you can get an employer's attention is to use a layout that allows for appropriate colors or images.

 Some people will use a headshot portrait or personal logo to brand themselves to employers.
 If you have to print your resume, always make sure to use a resume paper stock that sticks out.
 There are a lot of options to choose from, so pay attention to industry standards when deciding on paper.

-Matches you to the position
+4. Matches you to the position

 A good resume matches your skills to the position's needs.
 One way to do this is by making sure your resume contains the same keywords found in the job description.